The Power Moves is the most thorough and evidence-based e-learning platform on people, social dynamics, power, and life strategies.

 And that’s what I focused on so far.

-Both are shortened version of corresponding chapters in “Dating Power Dynamics”.
+Both are shortened versions of corresponding chapters in “Dating Power Dynamics”.

-A good understanding of power dynamics preempts abuse and promotes healthy relationships.
+A good understanding of power dynamics preempts abuse and does promote healthy and successful relationships.

-- How to maintain attraction and power in LTRs
+- How to maintain attraction and mutual respect in LTRs

 - The stages of power in intimate relationships